AkshatJain9/Fitomatic/Report.md

      * Easily resizable if a user wants to like/follow a post or block a user.
      * Similarly useful for what we want out of our Posts, constantly changing values and sizes.
 2. HashMap
-  * Objective: It is used for storing interest, posts, blocked users and following posts for our Users.
-It is also used for storing liked posts, followers and activities for our Posts and messages in DirectMessage.java.
+  * Objective: It is used for our peer to peer messaging service.
-   * Locations: User.java, Post.java, EventActivity.java, SmallGroupActivity.java, DirectMessage.java, PostFragment.java, ProfileFragment.java
+   * Locations: User.java
    * Reasons:
-     * Easily resizable if a user wants to like/follow a post or block a user.
-     * Similar
+    * We decided to store messages as a component of the user object.
+    * Hence for a given conversation with user X, we would have an arraylist of messages, Y
+    * Hence, there is a natural mapping between the user email string and the messages between them.
+Hence, it felt natural to use a HashMap
+    * It is also efficient when querying and storing message objects as user emails provide a direct and efficient indexing key to access firestore objects, and it doubles as the key of the hashmap.
 3. List
   * Objective: It is used for displaying text messages through our P2P messaging system.
   * Locations: DirectMessageRecyclerAdapter.java